yzhangcs/parser/README.md

 An implementation of "Deep Biaffine Attention for Neural Dependency Parsing".

 Details and [hyperparameter choices](#Hyperparameters) are almost the same as those described in the paper.
-The difference is that the pos tag embedding is replaced by a character-level BiLSTM structure, which avoids looking for additional pos tag information during the prediction phrase.

 ## Requirements